Dave Fanning: Early and private life

-Born in Dublin in 1956, Fanning is the youngest of six children (one sister, four brothers).
+Born in Dublin, Ireland on 27 February 1956, David Fanning is the youngest of six children (one sister, four brothers).
 His father, Barney, was a commissioner in the Irish Office of Public Works, his mother, a retired schoolteacher.
 Obsessed with music from an early age and fascinated by his older brothers’ music interests (jazz, folk, pop), his twin obsessions, during an "idyllically happy childhood" were music and movies.
 He was a member of The Beatles fan club from the age of eight.
-He was educated at Blackrock College, graduating from University College, Dublin (U.C.D.), with a degree in English and Philosophy and a Higher Diploma in Education.
+He was educated at Blackrock College, graduating from University College Dublin (UCD), with a degree in English and Philosophy and a Higher Diploma in Education.
 He began working as a DJ on the fledgling pirate radio station, Radio Dublin; that same year he took over as editor of Ireland's rock magazine (Scene).
 Fanning then moved to Big D when it was formed by Radio Dublin deejays in 1978.
 On both pirates, he presented rock shows.
 He continued with that format when he made the move to legal radio in 1979.

 He met Gerry Ryan in 1978 while both were working in Dublin pirate radio station "Big D", sharing the common bond of both having attended college, though at separate colleges.
 Their friendship led them to socialise and holiday together, while the Fannings even moved in with the Ryans for a time in September 1995 when the Fanning house was under construction.

 He is married to Ursula, a solicitor (formerly a TV researcher, most notably for Gay Byrne on The Late Late Show), and they have three children.